Series / Homicide: Life on the Street

 - One Steve Limit: Mostly played pretty straight, or as straight as most TV series play it, but there were two Mikes in the main cast; Mike Kellerman and Mike Giardello.
 This isn't as noticeable as in some series because they were rarely on camera together (and were not main cast members at the same time) and because Kellerman was generally referred to by his last name and Mike Giardello generally by his first, as his father, Al Giardello, was also a major character.

 - Orphaned Punchline: Meldrick Lewis frequently tells the same filthy joke about a bear, of which the audience only ever got to hear the punch line: "You're not here to hunt, are you?"
 In one episode, his partner Kellerman only says that line, to which Lewis replies that the build-up to the punchline is the whole point.
+It's actually a real joke, and pretty funny.

 - Out-of-Character Moment: Several, usually acknowledged by the writers, when the show either wrote-off or were in the process of writing off characters.